-a.
-Set the Break Enable/Disable switch on the system console module to the enable position (up, position 1).
+- a.
+Set the Break Enable/Disable switch on the CPU cover panel to the enable position (up, dot inside the circle). - b.

-b.
 Set the Power switch for each unit (both hosts for a dual-host system, and any expanders for expanded systems) to on (1).